VeeRoy/BlogAPI/README.md

 <h2>This is a blog post API</h2>

+You can get all posts by <br>
+/post/all

 You can query the posts by <br>
 /post and sending a query parameter eg. <h3> /post?state=published  ,